rahme007/rahme007/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Rafi, a Ph.D. candidate at FIU with a major in electrical engineering.
+I'm Rafi, a graduating Ph.D. candidate at FIU with a major in electrical engineering.

 I'm very much inquisitive and passionate about statistical and visual information processing.
 That is why I love to apply image processing techniques and machine learning methods to the field of computer vision.
 Also, I like to explore data structure algorithms to solve fundamental problems in feature extraction.